 Electronic exchange system requirements

 - The system must comply with NEN 7510 and NEN 7512.
-The controller of an electronic exchange system is obliged under the Degree to ensure that the system meets the technical and organisational requirements arising from NEN 7510 and 7512.
-Although a healthcare provider will not always be the controller, the Degree stipulates that healthcare providers – in accordance with NEN 7510 and NEN 7512 – ensure the safe and careful use of the electronic exchange system.
+The controller of an electronic exchange system is obliged under the Decree to ensure that the system meets the technical and organisational requirements arising from NEN 7510 and 7512.
+Although a healthcare provider will not always be the controller, the Decree stipulates that healthcare providers – in accordance with NEN 7510 and NEN 7512 – ensure the safe and careful use of the electronic exchange system.
 As a result, a healthcare provider will have to include in the agreement with the person responsible for the system that complies with NEN 7510 and NEN 7512.

 - The audit obligation for ICT supplier.
-Furthermore, the Degree obliges the legal entity, not being the healthcare provider, who manages and maintains the electronic exchange system (the ICT supplier), to have the system audited by an independent third party.
+Furthermore, the Decree obliges the legal entity, not being the healthcare provider, who manages and maintains the electronic exchange system (the ICT supplier), to have the system audited by an independent third party.
 This should establish that the NEN standards have been complied with.
 This must then be recorded in an audit report.

 - The system must be logged according to NEN 7513.
 The person responsible for an electronic exchange system must also ensure that the logging complies with NEN 7513.
-According to the Logging Retention Period Degree, logging data must be retained for at least 5 years from the time that the log is written.
+According to the Logging Retention Period Decree, logging data must be retained for at least 5 years from the time that the log is written.

 As an ICT supplier acts as a processor on behalf of the healthcare provider, he must pursuant to Article 28 (1) GDPR demonstrably comply with NEN 7510 and NEN 7512.
-In addition, the electronic patient record must be set up in such a way that logging is applied in accordance with NEN 7513 and the healthcare provider can meet the requirements of the Degree.
+In addition, the electronic patient record must be set up in such a way that logging is applied in accordance with NEN 7513 and the healthcare provider can meet the requirements of the Decree.

 Care information system requirements